essentialkaos/bibop/COOKBOOK.md

 ##### `dir`

-Check if given target is directory.
+Checks if given target is directory.

 **Syntax:** `dir <path>`